tututou/ColonyCounter/Front-End/README.md

 - `gulp` - This is an "all-in-one" command.
 It cleans the build, re-builds, and then starts a webserver.
 Leave this running while you're working, it will reload any files that you update into the build directory!
 If you feel this reload feature isn't working as expected, file an issue.
 - `gulp clean` - This deletes the build directory and allows you to start fresh.
 This is usually chained in other commands as well, but sometimes it feels better on the inside to run this explicitly.
 - `gulp build` - This builds the project without launching a webserver.

+# A note on GulpJS and the `build/` directory.

+Anything that exists within the `Front-End/build/` directory should be considered temporary.
+When you use GulpJS, it is constantly copying files from the `Front-End/` root and deleting or overwriting what's the `build/` directory, which is where our application is served from.
+This means that you should be careful to not accidentally start working on any files in this directory, as they'll likely be deleted by GulpJS!

 # Running things locally